 We are committed to eliminating our gender pay gap.
-We monitor, measure and take action globally,.
-Our external data reporting is focused on our UK workforce and is published in our Gender and Ethnicity Pay Gap Report www.oxinst.com/corporate-content/ gender-pay-report.
-The gap for our Oxford Instruments Nanotechnology Tools entity in the UK, representing 758 employees in 2023, currently stands at 10.4% (median).
+We monitor, measure and take action globally to ensure that men and women are paid fairly.
+Our external data reporting is focused on UK legislation, which requires companies to report their pay gap annually if they have more than 250 employees, and is published in our Gender and Ethnicity Pay Gap Report, www.oxinst.com/corporate-content/gender-pay-report.

+The gap for our Oxford Instruments Nanotechnology Tools entity in the UK, representing 801 employees in 2023, currently stands at 9.0% (mean) and 12.5% (median).